train station paris to london

 How long is the chunnel ride from London to Paris?

-The journey through the Chunnel is about 22 minutes.
+The journey on the chunnel train Paris to London is about 22 minutes.
 Simply, the tunnel is like any other you’ve experienced on land- it’s dark and you don’t see anything from your window.

 What’s the first step to booking a train from Paris to London?